-The CSO today published a new annual report on Small Business in Ireland.
+The CSO today published this year's annual report on Small Business in Ireland.
 The report presents a comprehensive picture of the contribution of small business in Ireland.

 The report presents data on the contribution of small businesses in industry, services and construction, as well as statistics on labour costs, the knowledge economy and the labour force.
 It also includes international comparisons.

 In the report, a small business is defined as an enterprise which employs less than 50 people.
 Statistics on medium (50-249 persons) and large (250 or more persons) enterprises are also included for comparison.